mattsplat/readmore/README.md

 # Text Read More

+For the index view adds the ability to shorten text/textarea or show all by clicking on the field.

 Works by adding a macro to Laravel Nova `Text` which is extended by `TextArea` so it works for both.